kvakes/what-i-believe/README.md

     $ ./build.sh

-I encourage windows users find a way how to compile ePub from sources in CLI.
+I encourage windows users to find a way how to compile ePub from sources in CLI.